Which of the following operations typically has a time complexity of O(n) in the worst case for a hashmap?

 Using binary trees for sorted key storage.

-Hashmaps don't inherently maintain order.
+Hashmaps maintain data in sorted order.

-Hashmaps cannot handle duplicate values.
+Hashmaps can handle duplicate values more efficiently.

 Why are hash functions typically designed to be fast to compute?